fathialamre/jet/README.md

 }
 ```

-**That's it!** 🎉 You now have a fully configured Jet app with routing, theming, localization, storage, caching, and notifications ready to go.
+**That's it!** 🎉 You now have a fully configured Jet app with routing, theming, localization, storage, and notifications ready to go.

 ## 📋 Table of Contents